Corporate Governance

 <Board of Directors>

 The Board of Directors deliberately makes decisions on statutory matters and the execution of important business based on the business judgment principle and supervises the execution of business.
-The Board consists of nine Directors, out of which three are Outside Directors, seven are male, and two are female Directors.
+The Board consists of ten Directors, out of which four are Outside Directors, eight are male, and two are female Directors.

 Board of Directors